Lonquex (Lipegfilgrastim)

 Pregnancy and Breastfeeding

 Lonquex has not been tested in pregnant women.
-Tell your doctor if you are pregnant, think you may be pregnant, or planning to have a baby.
-If breastfeeding, you should interrupt breast-feeding during treatment as it’s unknown if the medicine passes into breast milk.
+Inform your doctor if you are pregnant, planning to become pregnant, or breastfeeding, as the active ingredient may pass into breast milk.

 Drug Interactions